List of video game genres: Digital collectible card game

+Digital therapeutic video game

+A digital therapeutic video game is a digital treatment for a cognitive impairment, such as ADHD, delivered through the experience of a video game.
+These video games create immersive engagement that activates the brain networks selectively in order to improve cognitive function with strengthening over time.
+Games like EndeavorRx and EndeavorOTC present specific sensory stimuli and simultaneous motor challenges to the user or patient in order to target neural systems in the brain related to paying attention and sustaining focus.
+The efficacy of these treatments have been rigorously evaluated across multiple clinical studies for those diagnosed with ADHD, validating the benefit to users.

 Gacha game

 Gacha games are video games that implement the gacha (toy vending machine) mechanic.
 Similar to loot boxes, gacha games induce players to spend in-game currency to receive a random virtual item.
 Most of these games are free-to-play mobile games, where the gacha serves as an incentive to spend real-world money.

 Horror game

 Horror games are games that incorporate elements of horror fiction into their narrative, generally irrespective of the type of gameplay.
-It is the only major video game genre that is recognized by narrative elements rather than by gameplay, gameplay mode, or platform.
+It is one of the few major video game categories that are recognized by narrative elements rather than by gameplay, gameplay mode, or platform.
 Survival horror is a subgenre of horror games focused on action-adventure style of gameplay.

 Idle game

 In an IGN article, Cookie Clicker is credited as one of the few games to have played a major role in the establishment of the genre of idle gaming.

 This genre involves games that orient the player with a trivial task, such as clicking a cookie; and as the game progresses, the player is gradually rewarded certain upgrades for completing said task.
 In all, these games require very little involvement from the player, and in most cases they play themselves; hence the use of the word "idle".

 In early 2014, Orteil released an early version of Idle Game Maker, a tool allowing customized idle games to be made without coding knowledge.